MTraveller/mt-product-promo/README.md

 #### Form

 On the contact.html page, there's a form, nothing special; a bit of styling to make it look appropriate and aligned with the website as a whole.
-The ´<input>s´ do not have labels; instead, use the placeholder attribute to make it look smarter and cleaner.
+The ´<input>´s do not have labels; instead, use the placeholder attribute to make it look smarter and cleaner.

 | Form | Placeholder |
 |:--------:|:--------:|